“You sure do come up with some, um… interesting stretches.”

 or laying on my back in the “happy baby” 3 ½ month old position breathing out through a straw, I don’t do much “normal” stuff in the gym.
 And that’s OK with me.
 Who wants to be “normal” anyway?
 Not me.
 I want to be awesome.

 And speaking of awesome… I wanted to give you guys a quick list of 5 exercises/things I am doing in the gym that I am absolutely LOVING right now!
-I just got a new program from Mike Robertson based on my latest assessment that my friend Eric Oetter led at the Diagnosis Fitness Seminar the other weekend.
+I just got a new program from Mike Robertson based on my latest assessment from the Diagnosis Fitness Seminar the other weekend.
 Some of the exercises you may be familiar with, others you may not, but either way you should GET FAMILIAR because they rock!
 Without further ado…

 1. Diaphragmatic Breathing – Since I got my breathing exercises and drills from my friend and Coach Mike Robertson, I let him explain exactly why diaphragmatic breathing is so great and how to do it in this video.